CleverCloud/documentation/content/doc/addons/materia-kv.md

 ### Environment variables and CLI usage

-To connect to a MateriaDB KV add-on, you need 3 parameters: the host, the port and a ([biscuit](https://biscuitsec.org) based) token.
+To connect to a Materia KV add-on, you need 3 parameters: the host, the port and a ([biscuit](https://biscuitsec.org) based) token.
 You can set these parameters as environment variables by doing `source <(clever addon env addon ADDON_ID -F shell)`.
 The variables set are:

 * `$KV_HOST` and its alias `$REDIS_HOST`
 * `$KV_PORT` and its alias `$REDIS_PORT`